Freight Shipping from Baltimore to Minneapolis

 How much does it cost to ship freight from Baltimore to Minneapolis?

-Full truckload (FTL) rates from Baltimore, MD to Minneapolis, MN currently range from $2,619-$3,228 for a standard dry van load over the 1,218-mile route.
+Full truckload (FTL) rates from Baltimore, MD to Minneapolis, MN currently range $2,619-$3,228 (roughly $2.17-$2.67 per mile over 1,218 miles).
 LTL shipments typically cost $870-$1,435 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baltimore to Minneapolis?